 Food hypersensitivity refers to both food intolerances and food allergies, which are not the same thing.
 Intolerance symptoms are generally less serious and often limited to digestive problems.
-Allergy testing can help sort out whether you have a food allergy or a food intolerance.
+Allergy testing can help sort out whether you have a food allergy or food intolerance.

 A true food allergy causes an immune system reaction that affects many organs in the body.
 It can cause a range of symptoms, and in some cases, an allergic food reaction can be severe or life-threatening.

 Food intolerances can result if your body lacks the enzymes or chemicals needed to digest food.
 Your body may be unable to absorb nutrients, or it may react to naturally occurring chemicals in food.

 Common food intolerances include

 - Lack of particular enzymes, such as lactose intolerance and hereditary fructose intolerance

 - Celiac disease, caused by an immune response to the gluten protein

 - Sensitivity to salicylate (a natural chemicals in apples, citrus fruits, strawberries, tomatoes, and wine)

-- sensitivity to amine (natural chemicals occurring in chocolate, cheese, bananas, avocado, tomato or wine).
+- Sensitivity to amines (natural chemicals occurring in chocolate, cheese, bananas, avocado, tomato, or wine).

 Food intolerance can be harder to diagnose than a food allergy.
 First of all, you need to avoid food with additives during testing.

 We may use an elimination diet to isolate problem foods and chemicals.

 First, you will remove suspect foods from your diet and add them back, one at a time.
 You can keep a diary to note any reactions to food as you add them back.

 Last, you will once again stop eating the problem foods, one at a time.
 The list should be smaller this time.
 The goal is to see if the symptoms clear up for good.